PennyLaneAI/pennylane/doc/code/templates.rst

 	``weights`` is a list of parameter arrays.
 In the case of the strongly entangling template, the list contains exactly one such parameter array of shape ``(num_blocks, num_wires, 3)``.
 One could alternatively create this list of an array by hand, replacing second-to-last line with ``weights = [np.random.randn(num_blocks, num_wires, 3)]``.

-Another exmample is the handy :class:`~.Interferometer` function, which can be used to construct arbitrary interferometers in terms of elementary :class:`~.Beamsplitter` operations, by providing lists of transmittivity and phase angles.
-PennyLane can then be used to easily differentiate and optimize these parameters:
+Templates can contain each other.
+An example is the handy :class:`~.Interferometer` function.
+It constructs arbitrary interferometers in terms of elementary :class:`~.Beamsplitter` operations, by providing lists of transmittivity and phase angles.
+A :func:`~.CVNeuralNetLayers` - implementing the continuous-variable neural network architecture from :cite:`killoran2018continuous` - contains two such interferometers.
+But it can also be used (and optimized) independently:

 .. code-block:: python